me3zaAKAgoat/dtb-legacy/README.md

 - [x] use the useContext hook to avoid drilling of user state.
 - [ ] make function wrappers for every module that has an action that necessitates a follow up, to avoid duplication and all the issues that stem from it.
 - [ ] add an indicator at the bottom of the app that tells the user how the api calls are going.
+- [ ] increase responsivity of week due date state in relation to the week state
+- [ ] fix the bug with editing tasks not responsively updating the current state
+- [ ] fix a bug where some api calls are submitted when the task form is open without the button being clicked

 ### Secondary